-If you are an aspiring career pilot, wish to fly as a hobby or are interested in one day owning an aircraft, Cooking Lake Aviation will provide the necessary training & resources needed to accomplish this, all at competitive rates.
+Are you an aspiring career pilot, wish to fly as a hobby or are interested in one day owning an aircraft?
+If so, Cooking Lake Aviation will provide the necessary flight training & resources needed to accomplish this, all at competitive rates.

 Recreational Pilot Permit

-A minimum of 25 hours of flight training must be acquired.
-Of these 25 hours, a minimum of 15 hours must be Dual hours, and 5 must be Solo hours.
+One must complete a minimum of 25 hours of flight training.
+Further, of these 25 hours, a minimum of 15 hours must be Dual hours, and 5 must be Solo hours.

-A minimum of 45 hours must be obtained.
-Of these hours, a minimum of 17 hours must be Dual, of which 3 hours must include dual cross country time and 5 hours of instrument time.
+One must obtain a minimum of 45 hours.
+Of these hours, a minimum of 17 hours must be Dual flight training, of which 3 hours must include dual cross country time and 5 hours of instrument time.
 A minimum of 12 hours must be Solo, which must include 5 hours of cross country time.

-A minimum of 20 hours of flight training is required, 10 of which must be night flying, 5 must be dual including a minimum of 2 hours cross country.
-5 hours must be solo, this must include a minimum of 10 takeoffs and landings.
+One must already be a holder of a Private Pilot License.
+Further the candidate must complete a minimum of 20 hours of flight training.
+10 of which must be night flying, 5 must be dual flight training including a minimum of 2 hours dual cross country.
+Finally, 5 hours must be solo, this must include a minimum of 10 takeoffs and landings.

-You must already possess a PPL with a Category 1 or 3 medical.
-There is no minimum flight time required for training.
-A flight test must be passed with a designated examiner, but no written exam is required.
+You must already be a holder of a Private Pilot License with a Category 1 or 3 medical.
+There is no minimum flight time required for the rating.
+Finally, you must pass a flight test with a designated examiner, however there is no written exam.

-A total of 40 hours of instrument time must be accumulated.
-20 hours of this can be completed in Cooking Lake Aviation’s Flight Simulator.
-Instrument time accumulated during the Private, Night and Commercial training can be used towards this rating.
+One must accumulate a total of 40 hours of instrument time.
+You can complete 20 of the 40 hours in Cooking Lake Aviation’s Flight Simulator.
+Further, Instrument time accumulated during the Private, Night and Commercial training can be used towards this rating.

-Cooking Lake Aviation is more than happy to provide instruction on privately owned aircraft.
+Cooking Lake Aviation is more than happy to provide flight training on privately owned aircraft.
 This could be initial training for a license or rating or to cover the checkout requirements needed for insurance.
 Cooking Lake Aviation has several instructors on staff with experience on many different types of aircraft.